History of South Korea: Roh Moo-hyun, 2003–2008

 Roh Moo-hyun was elected to the presidency in December 2002 by direct election.
-His victory came with much support from the younger generation and civic groups who had hopes of a participatory democracy, and Roh's administration consequently launched with the motto of "participation government".
-Unlike the previous governments, the administration decided to take a long-term view and execute market-based reforms at a gradual pace.
-This approach did not please the public, however, and by the end of 2003, approval ratings were falling.
+His victory came with much support from the younger generation and civic groups who had hopes of participatory democracy, and Roh's administration consequently launched with the motto of "participation government".
+Unlike the previous governments, the administration decided to take a long-term view and execute market-based reforms gradually.
+This approach did not please the public: approval ratings fell by the end of 2003.

-The Roh administration succeeded in overcoming regionalism in South Korean politics, diluting the collusive ties between politics and business, empowering the civil society, settling the Korea-United States FTA issue, continuing summit talks with North Korea, and launching the high-speed train system KTX.
-But despite a boom in the stock market, youth unemployment rates were high, real estate prices skyrocketed and the economy lagged.
+The Roh administration succeeded in overcoming regionalism in South Korean politics, diluting the collusive ties between politics and business, empowering civil society, settling the South Korea-United States trade disagreement, continuing summit talks with North Korea, and launching the high-speed train system KTX.
+But despite a boom in the stock market, youth unemployment rates were high, real estate prices skyrocketed, and the economy lagged.

-In March 2004, the National Assembly voted to impeach Roh on charges of breach of election laws and corruption.
+In March 2004, the National Assembly voted to impeach Roh regarding breach of election laws and corruption.
 This motion rallied his supporters and affected the outcome of the parliamentary election held in April, with the ruling party becoming the majority.
-Roh was reinstated in May by the Constitutional Court, who had overturned the verdict.
+Roh was reinstated in May by the Constitutional Court, which had overturned the verdict.
 However, the ruling party then lost its majority in by-elections in 2005, as discontinued reform plans, continual labor unrest, Roh's personal feuds with the media, and diplomatic friction with the United States and Japan caused criticism of the government's competence on political and socioeconomic issues and on foreign affairs.

 In April 2009, after leaving office, Roh Moo-hyun and his family members were investigated for bribery and corruption; Roh denied the charges.
 On 23 May 2009, Roh committed suicide by jumping into a ravine.